joekariuki3/alx_travel_app_0x03/README.md

 ## Troubleshooting

 - MySQL connection errors: verify DATABASE_* env vars and that the DB user has privileges.
 - Celery connection errors: verify RabbitMQ is running and RABBITMQ_* env vars.
+Ensure your RabbitMQ user exists and has permissions; defaults are guest/guest on localhost only.
+- Task results not appearing: run `python alx_travel_app/manage.py migrate django_celery_results` and confirm CELERY_RESULT_BACKEND=django-db in .env.
+- Emails not sent: in development they are printed to console; for real emails configure EMAIL_BACKEND and DEFAULT_FROM_EMAIL.
 - Custom user model: AUTH_USER_MODEL is `listings.User`; ensure migrations are applied before creating superuser.

 ## License